-The library also provides online subject and journal searches Auburn University Libraries as well as library specialist training sessions for students and classes.
+The library also provides online subject and journal searches via the Auburn University Libraries website, as well as library specialist training sessions for students and classes.
 A library training session is normally conducted during student's orientation courses.
 These training sessions can provide skills on conducting searches and research using the library services, programs and technology.
 Students can also request time with the Library Specialist in their program area of study (Education).

-Students can use Document Delivery Services Auburn University Libraries Document Delivery Services to have library materials delivered on campus.
-Inter-library Loan services can provide access to materials owned by other libraries and AubieExpress allows for articles and book chapters to be delivered to you electronically.
+Students can use Document Delivery Services to have library materials delivered on campus.
+Interlibrary Loan services can provide access to materials owned by other libraries and AubieExpress allows for articles and book chapters to be delivered to you electronically.